- Are you seeing This action could not be completed? This iCloud error can stop you from using the features of this cloud storage provider properly.

 - In order to solve it, feel free to refer to our below-detailed tips.
 For example, try to use the Terminal.

 - Are you experiencing other issues on Mac?
 Our Mac issues section has all the solutions you need.

 - For more useful information at any point in time, do not forget to bookmark this Mac Hub as well.

 Not being able to use iCloud can be a problem, and many Mac users reported This action could not be completed error while trying to use iCloud on their Mac.
-This can be a problem, but today we’ll show you a way to fix it.

 How do I fix This action could not be completed iCloud error?